nasa/WellClear/DAIDALUS/README.md

 that are used in the current draft of RTCA SC-228 MOPS V3.6 (2016-8-19):

-** CAVEAT: SOME CONFIGUARATION VALUES ARE STILL MATTER OF RESEARCH.
-THEY MAY CHANGE PRIOR TO RELEASE OF DAIDALUS v1.0.0.**
+**CAVEAT**: SOME CONFIGURATION VALUES ARE STILL MATTER OF RESEARCH.
+THEY MAY CHANGE PRIOR TO RELEASE OF DAIDALUS v1.0.0.

 * [`WC_SC_228_std.txt`](Configurations/WC_SC_228_std.txt):
   In this configuration, the alerting and maneuvering guidance logics use minimum average alerting